Entering his third year at the helm of the program, head coach Curtis Johnson previews the 2014 season

-He was Washington State's regular kickers for two years (1992-93).
-He hit three field goals against Arizona as a junior, including a 51-yarder and the game-winner from 47 yards with 31 seconds remaining.
+He was Washington State’s regular kicker for two years (1992-93).
+He hit three field goals against Arizona as a junior, including a 51-yarder and the game-winner from 47 yards out with 31 seconds remaining.
 He also made a 22-yarder to beat Utah in the Copper Bowl, and a career-long 52-yarder versus Temple.
-He scored 77 points as a senior.
-Price was a perfect 26 for 26 on PATs as a senior and added 17 field goals, the second-best total in Cougar history.
-He was honorable mention All-Pac 10 and Academic All-Pac 10.
+He scored 77 points as a senior after going a perfect 26-for-26 on PATs as a senior and adding 17 field goals, the second-best total in Cougar history.
+He was honorable mention All-Pac 10 and Academic All-Pac 10 that season.

 In just three seasons at Washington State he scored 147 points.
 He was 57 for 59 on PATs and 30 for 50 on field goal tries.

-Following his collegiate playing career, he saw brief action with Edmonton of the CFL and Sacramento of the World League in 1994.
+Following his collegiate playing career, he saw brief action with Edmonton of the CFL and Sacramento of the World League of American Football n 1994.